-2.2.
-Peat Depth Field Measurements
+137 2.2 Peat Depth Field measurements

-Peat depth (where peat is defined as material consisting of at least 65% organic matter to a depth of at least 0.3 m) was estimated every 250 m along transects established during three field expeditions [5], starting on each side where savannah gives way to hardwood forest, using a pole pushed through the peat until it reached the subsurface clay.
-More precise measurements were made every km along the two edge transects and every 4 km along the central transect using loss on ignition in a laboratory to assess the organic matter content.
-The pole measurements were calibrated to the laboratory methods using 44 peat depth estimates derived from both the pole and laboratory methods [5].
-One transect started from the Ubangi River side 3 km in from the forest edge at Ekolongouma village (17.87514°E, 1.19859°N) and proceeded on a 257° bearing for 9 km, finding peat from 4.5 km into the forest onwards.
-A second transect started from the Likouala-aux-Herbes River and reached 6 km on a 78° bearing from Itanga village (17.43449°E, 1.20250°N), finding peat consistently from about 1.25 km into the forest.
-A third continued this transect at a bearing of 102° in the direction of the Ekolongouma transect, also finding peat consistently from the beginning of the transect for 20 km.
+138 Peat depth (where peat is defined as material consisting of at least 65% organic matter to a depth 139 of at least 0.3 m) was estimated every 250 m along transects established during three field expeditions 140 [5], starting on each side where savannah gives way to hardwood forest, using a pole pushed through 141 the peat until it reached the subsurface clay.
+More precise measurements were made every km along 142 the two edge transects, and every 4 km along the central transect using loss on ignition in a laboratory 143 to assess the organic matter content.
+The pole measurements were calibrated to the laboratory 144 methods using 44 peat depth estimates derived from both the pole and laboratory methods [5].
+One 145 transect started from the Ubangi River side 3 km in from the forest edge at Ekolongouma village 146 (17.87514°E, 1.19859°N) and proceeded on a 257° bearing for 9 km, finding peat from 4.5 km into the 147 forest onwards.
+A second transect started from the Likouala-aux-herbes River and reached 6 km on 148 a 78° bearing from Itanga village (17.43449°E, 1.20250°N), finding peat consistently from about 1.25 149 km into the forest.
+A third continued this transect at a bearing of 102° in the direction of the 150 Ekolongouma transect, also finding peat consistently from the beginning of the transect for 20 km.

-To determine the topography of the subsurface on which the peat is developing, we needed measurements of ground elevation and peat depth at the same location.
-While the flight line in the east coincided with the eastern field peat measurement transect and so could be compared directly to

-LiDAR elevation estimates, the western transect from Itanga started some 12 km south of the aerial flight line and approached it at the centre of the peat (Figure 2).
-To compare the western field data with the aerial data, we needed to estimate where the peat began beneath the flight line.
-We used normalised difference vegetation index (NDVI) profiles along the field transect and flight-line derived from Sentinel-2 bands four and eight.
-Along the field transect from Itanga, the mean NDVI, averaged over 500 m, dropped nearly monotonically from 0.602 at the edge of the forest to 0.557 at a distance of 2.5 km into the forest.
+151 To determine the topography of the subsurface on which the peat is developing, we need 152 measurements of ground elevation and peat depth at the same location.
+While the flight line in the 153 east coincides with the eastern field peat measurement transect, and so can be compared directly to 154 LiDAR elevation estimates, the western transect from Itanga starts some 12 km south of the aerial 155 flight line, and approaches it at the centre of the peat (Figure 3).
+To compare the western field data 156 with the aerial data, we need to estimate where the peat begins beneath the flight line.
+We used 157 normalised difference vegetation index (NDVI) profiles along the field transect and flight-line 158 derived from Sentinel-2 bands four and eight.
+Along the field transect from Itanga, the mean NDVI, 159 averaged over 500 m, dropped nearly monotonically from 0.602 at the edge of the forest to 0.557 at a distance of 2.5 km into the forest.
 It dropped below 0.59 at the start of the continuous peat measurements, 1 km into the forest at longitude 17.452°E. Along the flight-line from Epena, NDVI dropped similarly, passing 0.59 at 17.493°E, about 1.3 km into the forest.
-We approximated, therefore, that the peat cover along the Epena line starts around 17.493°E. For a rough comparison between the datasets, the measurement corresponding to the western end of the peat transect was plotted at 17.493°E, the final point in the centre of the field remained unmoved, and all points between were proportionately shifted.
+We approximate, therefore, that the peat cover along the Epena line starts around 17.493°E. For a rough comparison between the datasets, the measurement corresponding to the western end of the peat transect is plotted at 17.493°E, the final point in the centre of the field remains unmoved, and all points between are proportionately shifted.

-2.3.
-ICESat and ICESat-2
+167 2.3 ICESat and ICESat-2